Nejat Society

 A) FACTNet uses specific criteria to determine if a mind control system has been used, and does not suggest organizations are destructive or dangerous cults without careful research and determination that the evidence fits definite criteria.
 These criteria are threefold.

-The first set of criteria comes from the groups’ use of a specific set of mind control tactics.
+The first set of criteria comes from the group’ use of a specific set of mind control tactics.
 Please see "A technical overview of mind control tactics" at http://www.factnet.org/rancho1.htm for details or see http://www.factnet.org/coercivemindcontrol.html for a shorter version.
-These two documents are derived from the work of Dr. Margaret Singer former professor emeritus at the University of California at Berkeley, the acknowledged leading authority in the world on mind control and cults.
+These two documents are derived from the work of Dr. Margaret Singer professor emeritus at the University of California at Berkeley the acknowledged leading authority in the world on mind control and cults.

 The second set of criteria has to do with defining other common elements of mind control systems, as defined by Robert Jay Lifton’s eight point model of thought reform.
 Please see "Robert Jay Lifton’s Eight Point Model of Thought Reform" also at http://www.factnet.org/rancho1.htm.
 If most points in this model are being used in a cultic organization, it is most likely a dangerous and destructive cult.

-The third set of criteria have to do with defining common elements of destructive and dangerous cults.
+The third set of criteria has to do with defining common elements of destructive and dangerous cults.
 The following section will help clarify what some of those specific elements and criteria are.

 Common Properties of Potentially Destructive and Dangerous Cults